vanish87/CodeAndBookNotes/vEngineNote.md

 2. Good example of Script with C++
 https://gamedevcoder.wordpress.com/2013/05/09/binding-c-with-lua-squirrel-game-monkey-and-ocaml/
 3. It has slightly different viewport for deferred lighting model. if rendering to half size of screen, only need to set a viewport to lighting pass(with drawing a full-screen qual).
 Keep in mind that they are rendering in **screen space**.
+4. D3dDeivce->QueryInterface
+=> IDXGIDevice->GetParent
+=> IDXGIAdapter->GetParent
+=> IDXGIFactory1
+or IDXGIFactory1->QueryInterface
+=> IDXGIFactory2(DirectX 11.1 or later)
+5. All SetCamera should take a pointer of Camera But set camera parameter to its members.